InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/basic/infrastructure-installation.rst

 Once it's installed you should be able to navigate to the AWX application server using the address you gave it.

-With this done we can move to configuring AWX.
+With this done we can move to :doc:`awx-configuration`.

 .. _ansible vault: https://docs.ansible.com/ansible/latest/user_guide/vault.html
 .. _ansible-infrastructure: https://github.com/InformaticsMatters/ansible-infrastructure